 Choose Castle Craig

 At Castle Craig we have over 30 years experience treating patients, and our team of medical professionals, including experienced therapists and clinical staff, are here to help you on your journey to recovery.
-Here at Castle Craig, we believe in treating the person as a whole, which is why we have developed an effective treatment model using a mix of group, individual and specialist therapies such as anxiety and PTSD treatment, as well as offering complementary therapies such as fitness, massage, art therapy and equine therapy.
+Here at Castle Craig, we believe in treating the person as a whole, which is why we have developed an effective treatment model using a mix of group, individual and specialist therapies such as anxiety and PTSD treatment, as well as offering complementary therapies and activities such as fitness, massage, art and equine therapy.

 Castle Craig Hospital